-Istanbul Bilgi University English Preparatory Program students have an opportunity to complete their academic English education abroad at the partner universities in the USA and Canada.
-Istanbul Bilgi University has agreements with 17 universities in 11 states in the USA and 3 universities in Ontario, Canada.
+Istanbul Bilgi University English Preparatory Program students have an opportunity to complete their academic English education at the partner universities in the USA and Canada.
+Istanbul Bilgi University has agreements with five universities in four states in the USA and three universities in two states in Canada.
 Students can study abroad for the entire program or a portion of it.

 Who can attend?

 New students, irregular students (who have completed English Preparatory Program in fall semester) and faculty students (the ones whose departmental studies are in Turkish) can attend this program.